Workers' Compensation Insurance

 - Premium increases for modifiers issued and endorsed within the first 60 days of the effective date or the anniversary rating date will be applied retroactively to the effective date of the policy or to the anniversary rating date.

-- Premium increases for modifiers issued within the first 60 days of the effective date or the anniversary rating date -- but are not endorsed within the first 60 days after the anniversary rating date -- will be computed pro rata from the date the modifier is endorsed.
+- Premium increases for modifiers issued within the first 60 days of the effective date or the anniversary rating date -- but aren’t endorsed within the first 60 days after the anniversary rating date -- will be computed pro rata from the date the modifier is endorsed.

 - Premium increases for modifiers issued after the first 60 days of the effective date or the anniversary rating date will be computed pro rata from the date the modifier is endorsed.